bardiadelagah/Contrast_Stretching/README.md

 p4 = 1./(1+(m./(double(im)+eps)).^s);
 ```

-Our goal is finding ditails in image that has difrenet ilumination in difreent erea of image. as you can see, in the picture the erea of image in window has high illumination an we can't see ditails.
+Our goal is to find details in image that has high illumination.
+As you can see in the picture, the area of the image in the window has high illumination, an we can't see details.

 ![alt text](https://github.com/bardiadelagah/Contrast_Stretching/blob/main/9.jpg)

- After applyp Contrast Stretching we can see some ditails.This is image number 3 with using s=5 and m=24.
+After apply the Contrast Stretching we can see some ditails in the window.
+Here is image number 3 with using s=5 and m=24.

 ![alt text](https://github.com/bardiadelagah/Contrast_Stretching/blob/main/3.jpg)